 An increased level of HDL cholesterol is associated with a lower risk of coronary heart disease (CHD).
 Conversely, low levels of HDL cholesterol are associated with an increased risk.
 This is why HDL is thought of as the "good" type of cholesterol.

 However, it seems that it is not actually the cholesterol itself that is “good”, but the lipoprotein which carries it – in other words, high-density lipoprotein (HDL).
+The HDL concentration is partly under genetic control but is also influenced by lifestyle factors.

-It appears that the HDL molecule itself can clean out excess cholesterol – including that which came from the “bad” LDL cholesterol which has accumulated in the walls of arteries – and take it back to the liver for reprocessing.
+It appears that the HDL particle itself can clean out excess cholesterol – including that which came from the “bad” LDL cholesterol which has accumulated in the walls of arteries – and take it back to the liver for reprocessing.
 It also performs antioxidant activities, which help protect arteries against atherosclerosis, the cause of CHD.